d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 ## Natural Language Statistics

-Let's see how this works on real data.
+Let us see how this works on real data.
 We construct a vocabulary based on the time machine data similar to :numref:`sec_text_preprocessing` and print the top words

 ```{.python .input  n=1}
 import d2l